Baebel43/team5capstone/Documentation/Signoffs/Immersion.md

 ##  Subsystem Functionality

 The immersion subsystem will drive fans that are pointed toward the user.
 A tachometer wil be used to indicate how fast the user is virtually moving.
 Based on the speed measured, the speedometer will drive the fans.
 The faster the speed, the faster the fans will rotate.
 By connecting the RPM of the fans proportionally to the speed being traveled, a more immersive experience can be achieved, since the user will be able to artificially feel the changes in their acceleration.

+Components from previous iterations of this project will be utilized for this subsystem.
+A tachometer was added to the bike by a previous team that was used as a speed sensor for the ride replay system.
+The previous speed sensor would take data from the bike as the user rode the trails, then that data would be sent through ble to a raspberry pi.
+The fans will be connected to this raspberry pi and the speed sensor data will used to either increase or decrease the rpm of the fans.
+Previous codes for the microcontroller will be utlized to allow ble communication and new code will be added to properly connect the fans to speed that is read.
+The previous power distribution system will also be used to power the fans.

 ## Constraints

 |Constraint        |Description        |